timhughes/pants-example-python-multiple-packages/README.md

 See https://pants.readme.io/ for much more detailed documentation.

+## Projects

+This repository contains 4 projects.
+These projects are all under `src/python` but you can put them wherever you want as long as you update `root_patterns` in `pants.toml`.

+`root_patterns` are the roots of the python import namespace.

+- `binary_project1`: Binary project with dependency on `library_project1` and uses a `src` directory.
+You need 2 `BUILD` files.
+- `binary_project2`: Binary project no dependencies and no `src` directory.
+This means yo can use a single `BUILD` file.
+- `library_project1`: Library project for use by `binary_project1`.
+This never gets built as an artifact.
+- `setuppy_project1`: Python application with entry_point that can be built using setuptools in to a `tar`, `whl`, `egg` or whatever else setuptools can create.

 ## Running Pants

 You run Pants goals using the `./pants` wrapper script, which will bootstrap the